 Every time you go to a driver licensing office, you'll need to take one piece of primary ID and one piece of secondary ID.
+The list in the table below shows the most common types of ID.
 Identification requirements are subject to change.
 Please see icbc.com/acceptedID for a current list of accepted ID.